Buildings Safety Programme and Fire Safety Advice

 Salix Funding opportunity

 If you are interested in reducing energy bills this may be a funding avenue you wish to consider further.
-The deadline for maintained schools to express interest is very tight (17/03/17) so please complete the expression of interest form straight away through the link in the document below or click on the link below for more information.
+Please complete the expression of interest form through the link in the document below or click on the link below for more information.
+There is no dealine to express interest for Maintained schools.

-The window of opportunity for academies has now closed for funds in 2017 but should open again in November so, keep an eye on the Salix pages nearer the time.
+The window of opportunity for academies for 2018 is about to open.
 I would recommend reviewing this now for your school so you are ready to submit an expression of interest at the appropriate time.

-Funding for Maintained Schools (VA, VC and Foundation Schools)
+Funding for Maintained Schools (VA, VC and Foundation)

 As budgets get tighter all help in reducing expenditure needs to be considered.
 Guidance and forms are available on the opportunities available to you.